 It’s the first thing people want to know – how much does orthodontic treatment cost?

-At Carousel Orthodontics we are happy to offer flexible, interest-free payment plans that allow you to pay off the treatment as you go rather than in one lump sum payment.
-Treatment fees can be paid off via secure monthly direct debit payments for a period of up to 2 ½ yrs from the time treatment commences.
-Rest assured – we can easily customise a payment plan that best suits your financial needs!
+At the Carousel Orthodontic Centre we offer flexible, interest-free payment plans.
+These enable you to pay off the treatment as you go rather than in one lump sum payment.
+Treatment fees can be paid off via secure monthly direct debit payments for a period of up to two and a half years from the time treatment commences.

 If you have private health insurance including ancillary dental cover, you may be entitled to a rebate on a portion of the treatment fee.
 However, each health insurance policy is different so it is important to find out the expected rebate from your insurer prior to starting treatment.

 Yes, but your insurance rebate entitlement and the associated “gap” you are required to pay varies greatly depending on your insurer, the level of your cover and the number of years you have held the insurance.
 Some private health insurance funds may rebate up to 75% of the total cost of treatment if you have top level ancillary/extras coverage and have held the cover for many years.
 The most basic health insurance policies do not usually cover orthodontics.
 It is strongly recommended that individuals check their rebate entitlements BEFORE commencing treatment.

 A "preferred" provider is a dentist or dental specialist who has signed a commercial contract with a health insurance company in an attempt to increase patient numbers at their practice.
 Preferred or participating provider schemes require the dental provider to bill patients according to a predetermined, inflexible and cheaper fee schedule that is largely determined by the health insurance company, not the actual provider of the service.